LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D2-WebPage-io2.md

 #### `getElementsByName`

+This method selects all elements with the matching value for the `name` attribute.

 ```javascript
 let vegetables = document.getElementsByName("vegetable");  // an array of vegies
 ```

 #### `getElementsByClassName`

+This method selects all elements with the matching value for the `class` attribute.

 ```javascript
 let topProduce = document.getElementsByClassName("highlight");  // array of highlighted items